 One hundred years after Alfred Cruver and Jacob Bleitz established their businesses on the south side of the Fremont Bridge, there have been many changes in the infrastructure of the intersection and in the types of businesses in Fremont.
 The gas station at the intersection is gone and there is no more cigar store.

 The 318 Nickerson Tavern was acquired by new owners in 1995 and renamed the Nickerson Street Saloon.
 The Saloon was a nod to an old-time name, but in 1995 the Nick entered the modern era of no-smoking venues and presentation of craft beers.
 After twenty-six years, the Nick closed on October 31, 2021 for the site to be redeveloped.

 The Bleitz Funeral Home, once so prominent in the neighborhood, went out of business due to changes in societal attitudes toward death and burial.
 The building was bought by developers and in 2017 the new owner of the Bleitz building sought to either tear it down or make substantial changes.

 The Bleitz building was brought before the Seattle Landmarks Board on March 1, 2017, which ruled that the Bleitz was worthy of preservation, and which placed some restrictions on changes to the building.
 The dissatisfied new owner handed off to another purchaser who was willing to preserve the Bleitz.
 The new owner received approval to add an adjacent new office building.
 The new complex is called Fremont Crossing.
-These renovations were in progress in the year 2020.

 The new era of buildings in Fremont is for more height and density, and for office buildings or apartments with retail at the sidewalk level.